SamoilovSD/Markowitz_theory/README.md

-# Markowitz portfolio theory for Moscow Exchange shares
+# Markowitz portfolio theory for Moscow Exchange stocks

 Realization of Markowitz portfolio theory for stocks available for unqualified investors on the Moscow Exchange.
 Determination of the structure of two portfolios: with maximum Sharpe ratio and minimum volatility